-In view of the aforementioned observations, we respectfully urge the Polish Episcopal Conference to take into account the evidence and findings of harm caused by "conversion therapy" practices on LGBT persons and to revoke its suggestion to create "conversion" clinics.
+In view of the aforementioned observations, we respectfully urge the Holy See to engage in dialogue with the Polish Episcopal Conference to discuss the evidence and findings of harm caused by "conversion therapy" practices on LGBT persons.

 In connection with the above-alleged facts and concerns, please refer to the Annex on Summary of the Independent Expert's report on practices of so-called "conversion therapy" attached to this letter which summarizes key findings of his report (A/HRC/44/53).
-We respectfully urge the Polish Episcopal Conference to disseminate the summary of the Independent Expert's report on practices of so-called "conversion therapy" among its members and followers.
+We respectfully urge the Holy See to disseminate the summary of the Independent Expert's report on practices of so-called "conversion therapy" among its members and followers.

-As it is our responsibility, under the mandates provided to us by the Human Rights Council, to seek to clarify all cases brought to our attention, and given the Polish Episcopal Conference's role as the central organ of the Catholic Church in Poland, we would therefore be grateful for your observations on the following matters:
+As it is our responsibility, under the mandates provided to us by the Human Rights Council, to seek to clarify all cases brought to our attention, and given the Holy See's role as the central government of the Catholic Church, we would be grateful for your observations on the following matters: